 We went through 3 real estate agents before we found the best one for our situation.
 Since we didn’t live in the city where we bought the home, we needed our agent to be our advocate, and help us out a lot.

 Try multiple real estate agents and don’t be afraid to test them out.
 Don’t commit if it’s not working, as it needs to be mutual for everyone involved.

 11. Work with the right realtor

 Make sure your realtor has enough time for you and your needs.
 Do they arrive at showings on time?
 Do they communicate with you quickly?

 As you know, the Colorado housing market moves fast and you need a realtor who moves fast too.

-If you are even remotely interested in a certain home, aim to take a tour of that day, or the next day.
-Be ready to move fast!
+If you are even remotely interested in a certain home, aim to take a virtual tour of that day, or the next day.

-If you don’t live in the same state or the same city where you are moving, see if a friend or family member can give you a virtual tour of the place.
+See if a friend or family member can give you a virtual tour of the place.
 Or even ask your real estate agent to do a tour for you.